In 2004 I was diagnosed with severe ulcerative colitis (UC). What followed was nearly 15 years of fear, pain, loss, grief and confusion.

 Conclusion and Where to Go from Here

-Below is the live Table of Contents for this series.
+Below is the Table of Contents for my series on ulcerative colitis and healing it.
 Each of the articles described and linked below addresses a key part of healing ulcerative colitis naturally.

 They’re more or less in order, but you can certainly skip around and read them out of order.

 You can also always leave a comment below or send me a personal message.
 I read and respond to everything myself.
 Always.